 How Vanity Press Publishers Scam You

 It is actually easy to spot a predatory publisher.
-I only hope you get to this post before they get to you.
-Here are the 5 big signs you are at risk of being scammed.
+Here are some of the biggest signs you are at risk of being scammed.

 #1 — The company asks for publishing fees.
 This should be enough right here.
 Although Hybrid Publishers require authors to pay for all the publishing services upfront, they usually split the fees later.

-A vanity press publisher will charge thousands for a publishing package.
-You are told that the book sales will be recouped later through book sales…which almost never happen.
-Don’t listen to the so-called “reviews and testimonials” on the websites.
+A vanity press publisher will charge thousands for a publishing package, but offer no education, no coaching, no marketing assistance, and no community.
+Don’t listen to the so-called “reviews and testimonials” on the vanity press websites.
 These are rigged, of course.

-A vanity publisher will make this sound more complicated than it really is.
-They will “take care of everything” and upload the book for you.
-What this also means is you lose control over making any future changes to the book.
-The only person that should be uploading the book to Amazon is YOU under your own account.
+A vanity publisher will make this uploading process sound more complicated than it really is.
+If they will upload the book for you in their account, this means you’ll lose control over making any future changes to the book.

 #5 — “We will take care of all the marketing, because we know how difficult it is.”
 Yes, marketing is difficult, especially for authors.
 But a vanity press company won’t market the book to sell, they will do the bare minimum required so it appears as if the book is being placed in the proper channels.

-My advice: Grab a book on marketing for authors or enroll in a course.
-Learn it.
-You can even outsource it out so that you do Sell More Books.
-But in the end nobody is better at marketing their own book than the author.
+My advice: Grab a book on marketing for authors or enroll in a program like Self-Publishing School so that you can learn it.
+You can even outsource it so that you do sell more books.
+But in the end, nobody is better at marketing your own book than you, the author.

 #6 — Excessive use of flattery.
 The first time I spoke to a vanity press sales rep I remember the praise she gave me for my book.
 I felt as if I had written a book that was going to sell thousands of copies in the first week.